guluchen/str_int_conversion/artifact_evaluation/README.txt

 Part 3: list of claims (with line numbers):

-Please note that 1.
-Z3-PFA is z3trau, and 2.
-PyEx in Table 1 and full_str_int in Table 2 (Leetcode and Pythonlib) use only 1/8 of the benchmarks in the artifact evaluation.
+Please note that
+1. Z3-PFA = z3trau, and Z3 = z3seq.
+2. PyEx in Table 1 and full_str_int in Table 2 (Leetcode and Pythonlib) use only 1/8 of the benchmarks in the artifact evaluation.
+3. With a faster host machine, z3seq(Z3) may have better results.
+In our tests of the VM, z3seq can solve all the checkLuhn (Table 3) problems if provided a fast host.
+However, z3seq still used more time than z3trau.

 Goals of experiments: (line 1047-1055)
 1. Z3-PFA (z3trau) performs as good as, or better than other tools in solving the satisfiability problems of basic string constraints.